hashicorp/packer/website/source/docs/post-processors/docker-push.html.markdown

 ---
 layout: "docs"
 page_title: "Docker Push Post-Processor"
+description: |-
+  The Packer Docker push post-processor takes an artifact from the docker-import post-processor and pushes it to a Docker registry.
 ---

 # Docker Push Post-Processor

 Type: `docker-push`

-The Docker push post-processor takes an artifact from the [docker-import](/docs/post-processors/docker-import.html) post-processor and pushes it to a Docker registry.
+The Packer Docker push post-processor takes an artifact from the [docker-import](/docs/post-processors/docker-import.html) post-processor and pushes it to a Docker registry.